IratiEcharri/digital-electronics-2/FinalProject_Luis_Irati/README.md

 ### Library files

-For clarity and efficiency of the code, apart from the source file, we have used GPIO and LCD libraries, were user defined functions can be found written by other programmers.
+For clarity and efficiency of the code, apart from the source file, we have used GPIO and LCD libraries, where user defined functions can be found written by other programmers.
 In a library we can find two parts:

 - Function prototype or Function declaration (*.h file)
 - Function definition (*.c file)